praveendecode/Speech_to_text_conversion/README.md

          Please note that this script is intended for local use, as it relies on microphone input.

-# For Queries Connect Through LinkedIn [LinkedIn](https://www.linkedin.com/in/praveen-n-2b4004223/)
+# For Queries Connect Through  [LinkedIn](https://www.linkedin.com/in/praveen-n-2b4004223/)